cpilsworth/csp-report-handler/README.md

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 ## Pricing
+This template costs nothing, but you'll pay for the resources used.
 At the time of writing [HTTP API calls pricing](https://aws.amazon.com/api-gateway/pricing/#HTTP_APIs) is $1 per million for the first 300 million requests. $0.9 for each million after that.

 Report events are stored in CloudWatch Logs, which has 5Gb of ingestion/storage in the free tier.
 Further details of [pricing here](https://aws.amazon.com/cloudwatch/pricing/).